English & Phonics

 Before starting to use Reading Eggs, it is necessary to undertake a short placement test which will identify where your child should commence on the teaching programme.
 Your child can then work independently through the levels at their own pace.
 The levels include comprehension activities that will extend children through to KS3 (Year 9).

 Once your child has an active account, the Reading Eggs Learn To Read app can be downloaded to other devices for free using your current login details.

-Our school’s phonics programme, Letters and Sounds, is both stimulating and challenging.
+Our school’s phonics programme, Success for All Phonics, is both stimulating and challenging.
 It teaches the skills of reading and encourages children’s thinking which creates enthusiastic, life-long readers who share in the joy of reading.

-Synthetic phonics is taught on a daily basis in our EYFS 1.
+Synthetic phonics is taught on a daily basis throughout Early Years and Key Stage 1.
 It teaches the skills of reading and encourages children’s thinking which creates enthusiastic, life-long readers who share in the joy of reading.

 The skill of handwriting needs to be taught.
 The foundations are laid from a very early age through the development of gross and fine motor skills.